-I received my PhD in Human-Centered Computing at Georgia Tech, and was advised by Dr. Lauren Wilcox (primary) and Dr. Rosa Arriaga.
-My dissertation focused on designing and deploying intelligent mobile health technologies to help pediatric patients manage complex chronic conditions.
-I have published in leading conference proceedings and journals, including the ACM Conference on Human Factors in Computing Systems (ACM SIGCHI) and the Journal of American Medical Informatics Association (JAMIA).
-My research is recognized with the George Family Foundation Fellowship and Georgia Tech Foley Scholars Award.
+Dr. Hong received his Ph.D. in Human-Centered Computing at Georgia Tech, and was advised by Dr. Lauren Wilcox (primary) and Dr. Rosa Arriaga.
+His dissertation focused on designing and deploying intelligent mobile health technologies to help pediatric patients manage complex chronic conditions in outpatient care settings.
+Dr. Hong has published in leading conference proceedings and journals, including the ACM Conference on Human Factors in Computing Systems (ACM SIGCHI) and the Journal of American Medical Informatics Association (JAMIA).
+His research is recognized with the George Family Foundation Fellowship and Georgia Tech Foley Scholars Award.

 |Biomedical Informatics and Medical Education